edgio-docs/edgio-docs/guides/next.md

 The `renderNextPage` function takes the following parameters:

-- nextRoute - `String` The next.js route path
+- nextRoute - `String` The Next.js route path
 - res - `ResponseWriter` The ResponseWriter passed to your route handler
-- params - `Object|Function` An object containing query params to provide to the next page, or a function that takes the route's path params and the request and returns a params object.
+- params - `Object|Function` An object containing query params to provide to the next page, or a function that takes the route's path params and the request and returns a params object

 ### Rendering the 404 page